zer2/fantasy-basketball-optimizer/about/rotisserie.md

 N(\mu_M - \mu_D, \sigma_D^2 + \sigma_M^2)
 $$

-The CDF of this distribution is the objective function.
+The CDF of this distribution at zero is the probability that the drafter scores at least as many category points as necessary to win, making it an appropriate objective function.
 It can be optimized via gradient descent to find the optimal player to pick

-#### Results and observations
+## Results and observations

 In general, $\mu_M$ is larger than $\mu_D$, so the center of the distribution is to the right of $0$ and the value of the CDF is below $50\%$.
 This implies that increasing the total variance through $\sigma_D^2$ increases the CDF and therefore the objective function.
 While uncertainty is undesirable in most cases, in this context, it turns out to be a good thing!
 Intuitively, the reason that this happens is that scoring above every other drafter takes luck, and luck comes more easily with higher volatility.